 Home Office

 With remote and hybrid working now a permanent part of UK life, many homeowners have converted corner summer houses into dedicated offices.
-Insulated models with electricity and internet access can rival any room inside your home.
+Insulated models with electricity and internet access can rival any room inside the house.

 Creative Studio

 Artists, writers, and hobbyists often prefer the quiet seclusion of a garden retreat.
-The natural light from large summer house windows is perfect for painting, crafting, or photography.
+The natural light from large summer house windows suits painting, crafting, or photography.

 Home Gym or Yoga Retreat